The file system

 isfile(path) -> Bool

-Return true
+Returns true

-is a regular file, false
+if the path' is a regular file, otherwise it returns `false

 Examples